MB&F

-Maximilian Büsser and Friends (MB&F) is a Swiss luxury watch and clock manufacturer founded by Maximilian Busser in July 2005 in Geneva, Switzerland.
-Maximilian Büsser and Friends specializes in small series of concept-type watches.
-Maximilian Büsser and Friends is also known for its futuristic clocks and collaborations with other artists and watchmakers.
+MB&F (Maximilian Büsser and Friends) is a Swiss luxury watch and clock manufacturer founded by Maximilian Busser in July 2005 in Geneva, Switzerland.
+MB&F specializes in small series of concept-type watches.
+MB&F's clocks have a futuristic style, and the company has collaborated with other artists and watchmakers.

 History

-Maximilian Büsser and Friends was founded by Maximilian Büsser in July 2005 in Geneva, Switzerland.
-Maximilian Büsser and Friends launched its first watch, Horological Machine No.1 (HM1) in 2007.
-Maximilian Büsser and Friends has since launched more than 10 atypical 'horological machines'.
+MB&F was founded by Maximilian Büsser in July 2005 in Geneva, Switzerland.
+MB&F launched its first watch, Horological Machine No.1 (HM1) in 2007.
+MB&F has since launched more than 10 atypical 'horological machines'.
 In 2011, the brand presented Legacy Machine No.1 (LM1), the first in a collection of more traditional-looking, round-cased watches.
 In 2012, LM1 was awarded twice at the Grand Prix de l’Horlogerie de Genève (GPHG): Best Men's Watch and the Public Prize.

-In 2008 Maximilian Büsser and Friends were granted a patent for a perpetual calendar mechanism which automatically corrects at the end of months having less than 31 days.
+In 2018 MB&F was granted a patent for a perpetual calendar mechanism that automatically corrects at the end of months having less than 31 days.

+In 2024, 25% of the company was acquired by Chanel for an undisclosed amount.
+Despite the new investment, Büsser, retains the majority ownership with 60%, while Serge Kriknoff hold 15%.